pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 description: ""
 ---

 **Linear Algebra** is a branch of mathematics that is widely used in science and engineering.
 It is essential for understanding many machine learning algorithms.
-It is used to describe rotations and translations in 3D animations.
+It is also used to describe rotations and translations in animations.

 # Scalars, Vectors and Matrices